Facts About Home Schooling in the UK: Teachers To Your Home11-Dec-2018

 There is a wealth of on-line teaching resources available to support home schooling, but very little provision for direct high-quality teaching.
 Many families end up teaching their own children or supplementing the teaching through the use of tutors.

-Some Good Reasons to Home School Your Child
+Some FACTS AND Good Reasons to Home School Your Child

 (1) It gives you the opportunity to create a tailor-made education; one that suits the learning needs of your child.